git-afsantos/haros/README.md

 on the appropriate page.
 To exit, just close your browser and press `Enter` on the terminal.

 Below you can find the basic commands that HAROS provides.

+###haros init

+This command runs initialisation and setup operations.
+This command needs to be run before the first analysis takes place.
+You can also run this command later on when you update HAROS.

 ###haros analyse